tasket/wyng-backup/README.md

 Retrieves a volume instance (using the latest session ID if `--session` isn't specified) from the archive and saves it to either the volume's original path or the path specified with `--save-to`.
+The `--local` option may also be specified when not using `--save-to`.
 If `--session` is used, only one date-time is accepted.
 The volume name is required.

 ```